 "I heard someone say that in the Minotaur the other day, but he didn't say 'you-know-what.'
 But what he said was that you should think of it like Fate and Destiny are storytellers, but the story they're telling is about everything.
 Now Destiny, he's like a travelling bard, so he's just doing this for a living.
 He wants to tell a good enough story that his host will feed him or give him a few pieces of silver to get him to the next town.
 Sure, he'll make it exciting and throw in a little local color to keep the audience interested, but there's not a lot of variation.
 If he gives a guy a sword and a cause, the guy's either going to die for the cause of bravely defend the cause and live happily ever after, depending on Destiny's read of the room.
 Does that make sense to you, Gray Karl?

 "Do you want some more cheese, Gray Karl?
 I thought you might.
 You've got that 'I want some more cheese look' that people get when they want cheese.
 You know that look?
 Sure, everyone knows that look.
 Now Fate, she's an artist.
 For her, it's not the destination--hey, that sounds like destiny, isn't that weird?--it's about the journey.
 She likes stories that kind of ramble through a bunch of interesting and entertaining tangents and subplots.
 But she can't tell new stories, she has to just punch up the boring old stories that Destiny told.
 Well I don't know why, Gray Karl.
 It's another one of those unknowables, like day destroying the night and night dividing the day.
-But Fate wants everybody to have a more interesting story, so he adds little extra bits to the outline that Destiny had prepared for everyone, and she lets people like me nudge things a little bit, too, because she trusts our artistic sensibilities.
-I mean, she didn't tell me that or anything, because she's not real, but sometimes things things that are realer than real things.
+But Fate wants everybody to have a more interesting story, so she adds little extra bits to the outline that Destiny had prepared for everyone, and she lets people like me nudge things a little bit, too, because she trusts our artistic sensibilities.
+I mean, she didn't tell me that or anything, because she's not real, but sometimes things that aren't real are realer than real things.
 You know what I mean, Gray Karl?
 Gray Karl?"

 --Mad Ndolya, to a rat (apparently named "Gray Karl")